 5 True/False questions

-What is the inverse square law? → A RAW file that has been altered
+What does a neutral density filter do? → A RAW file that has been altered

 How would you define exposure in mathematical terms?
 (X times Y = exposure) → Intensity (aperture) x Time (shutter)

 In short lighting, where is the main light placed? → Whenever you have two of something (i.e Body parts) put them on slightly different levels